 Overview

 Resource-rich, democratic and outward-looking, Mongolia is the world's most sparsely populated country, with 3.5 million people spread over an area almost as big as Queensland.
-Located between Russia to the north and China to the south, landlocked Mongolia is home to rolling grasslands, freshwater lakes, alpine forests, mountain glaciers and vast sand dunes.
+Located between Russia to the north and China to the south, Mongolia is home to rolling grasslands, freshwater lakes, alpine forests, mountain glaciers and vast sand dunes.

 Mongolia is a rapidly urbanising country, with 69 per cent of its citizens now living in cities.
 The majority of Mongolia's population is ethnically Khalkh Mongol, but there are around 20 ethnic groups with substantial numbers of Kazakh and Oirat peoples residing in the west of the country.
 Mongolia is administratively divided into 21 'aimag' (states or provinces) and the capital city of Ulaanbaatar.

-Mongolia formally declared its independence in 1911, and then again in 1921 following the Mongolian People's Revolution.
+Mongolia formally declared its independence in 1911, and again in 1921 following the Mongolian People's Revolution.
 Following structural reforms and privatisation in the 1990s, Mongolia emerged as a developing democracy with one of the world's fastest-growing economies.

 Political overview